-In most cases a second office is a separate corporation.
-It should be treated as such – separate checkbooks, overhead calculations, etc. In many cases, I don’t see these separated out.
+In most cases a second office is a separate corporation and should be treated as such – separate checkbooks, overhead calculations, etc. In many cases, I don’t see these separated out.
 You end up with a mish-mash back and forth that an accountant has to swim through at the end of the year because one practice was floating the other or taking care of some of the other’s expenses.

 I say this for one simple reason: Every business needs to be able to stand on its own and be profitable.
 Mixing up the finances obscures this fact.
 It can give you the wrong idea of one or both.

 An intriguing aspect of multiple offices that I don’t see discussed very much is the idea of centralizing some of the functions.
-While each office should be their own separate entities and financially viable, this does not preclude you from eliminating what would be duplicative jobs or activities and putting it all in one place.
+While each office should be its own separate entity and financially viable, this does not preclude you from eliminating what would be duplicative jobs or activities and putting it all in one place.
 Again, how you could do this corporately would be something to discuss with your attorney or accountant.
 But I’ve seen it done very successfully.

-Things that are easy to “centralize” are: marketing & PR, bookkeeping/accounting, ordering and supplies and staff training.
+Things that are easy to “centralize” are Marketing & PR, bookkeeping/accounting, ordering and supplies and staff training.

 For example, if you have four offices, you might have one central location for training new staff as opposed to having a person at each office responsible for it and so on.